-This section focuses on higher education accessible to refugees and programs of studies on forced migration and/or refugees.
+This page focuses on higher education accessible to refugees, programs of studies on forced migration and/or refugees, and resources to learn about refugees.
 The centers and studies mentioned enhance learning in forced migration and refugee studies in hopes of bridging the divide between scholarship, policy, and practice.

 Higher Education for Refugees